yi-ming-qian/roofgan/README.md

 sh evaluate_fid.sh
 ```

-Our generated results can be downloaded from [here](https://www.dropbox.com/s/urkdlznm876drjc/results.zip?dl=0), which should be placed at "experiments/" after un-zipping.
+Our generated results can be downloaded from [here](https://www.dropbox.com/s/urkdlznm876drjc/results.zip?dl=0), which should be placed at "experiments/" after unzipping.

 ## Contact
 [https://yi-ming-qian.github.io/](https://yi-ming-qian.github.io/)